ekohe/wulin_master/README.md

   `:currency`
   This option should be used when the :formatter is 'MoneyFormatter', you can specify it as '$' or '€', or other type of currencies.

+  `:simple_date`
+  As default, if the column is date or date_time type, it will use datepicker or datetimepicker in cell editor and popup form, if you just want a text input instead this, you should use this option and set it to `true`

+  `:simple_time`
+  As default, if the column is time type, it will use datetimepicker in cell editor and popup form, if you just want a text input instead this, you should use this option and set it to `true`

 #### Grid styles